unexpectedpanda/mobydump/README.md

 # MobyDump

-Downloads data from MobyGames and outputs it in a delimiter-separated value file or JSON.
+Downloads data from MobyGames and outputs it to a delimiter-separated value file or JSON.

 ## Before you begin